-A national online survey1 conducted by the Cleveland Clinic confirmed what many already suspected—that men would choose to do just about anything else than visit the doctor.
-According to this survey, 72 percent of men, ages 18 years and older, would sooner do household chores such as dishing dishes or scrubbing the bathroom than see the doctor.
+A national online survey by the Cleveland Clinic confirmed what many already suspected—that men would choose to do just about anything other than visit the doctor.
+According to this survey, 72 percent of men, ages 18 years and older, would do household chores such as dishing dishes or scrubbing the bathroom sooner than see the doctor.

 And in case you thought that the above statistic is an outlier, 77 percent of men reported that they’d prefer to go shopping with their wife or significant other than visit the doctor.